This post may contain affiliate links at no additional cost to you.

 All of this money “saved” for an initial set-up fee of $4.99.
 That teddy coin jar sounds like a straight-up bargain now.

 How We Did It

 Well, I’m not too sure myself where all this money came from but that’s what makes piggy banks so brilliant.
 It’s just a money hole you drop coins into.
 I bet top dollar anyone can do the same thing with similar results if they haven’t yet.

 - We dropped any and all change found on the ground into the coin jar.
 Even if they were just pennies and dimes.

 - We also put change we had into the jar as a means of organization.
-Jared and I always found loose change to be annoying so we compiled all physical cash to be in one place.
+My husband and I always found loose change to be annoying so we compiled all physical cash to be in one place.

 - Over Christmas, we found a stash of my husband’s coin collection from childhood.
 There was some dollar sized coins from the “tooth fairy” as well.
 All of this boosted the value of teddy’s net worth too.

 - Magic!
 We magically forgot that the jar even opened and just kept dropping random coins around into it.
 The teddy was only getting fatter by the day.

 Day by day and year by year, we put in scattered coins, loose dollars and random change back into the jar which grew itself to a big $640 with absolutely zero effort on our part.